Czech Timed Text Style Guide

 - Do not simplify or water down the original dialogue.

-- Where content has been dubbed into Czech, please refer to the dubbing script as the basis for the SDH file and ensure that the two match as much as reading speed and timings allow.
+- Where content has been dubbed into Czech, please refer to the dubbing script or dubbed audio as the basis for the SDH file and ensure that the two match as much as reading speed and timings allow.

 - Reading speed can be increased to: